abhiunix/Rudra/README.md

 [![MADEINBHARAT](https://github.com/R0X4R/D4rkXSS/blob/master/MadeInBharat.png)]() [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)]() [![forthebadge](https://forthebadge.com/images/badges/uses-git.svg)]()
 ## RUDRA
-Rudra is a script written in Bash, it is intended to install all reconnaissance and information gathering tools.
-This tool have the collection of all recon tools which automatically installs all the tools you need in recon for bug hunting.
+Rudra is a script written in Bash, it is intended to install all reconnaissance and information-gathering tools.
+This tool has the collection of all recon tools which automatically install all the tools you need in recon for bug hunting.
 ##### Recon
 Information Gathering is the act of gathering different kinds of information against the targeted victim or system.
-Information gathering is not just a phase of security testing; it is an art which every penetration-tester (pen-tester) and hacker should master for a better experience in penetration testing.
+Information gathering is not just a phase of security testing; it is an art that every penetration-tester (pen-tester) and hacker should master for a better experience in penetration testing.
 ### Setup
 ##### Installation process
  ```